-OUTCOMES OF SOCIAL PROTECTION INTERVENTIONS
+OUTCOMES OF SOCIAL PROTECTION INTERVENTIONS Introduction

 In chapter six the coping strategies and social protection structures at the disposal of household women and men were discussed.
 This chapter is devoted to seeking answers to the research question on how the existing social protection mix affects the livelihoods of rural women and men.
-In analysing the effects, the changes individual respondents assignto their involvement in community-led, state-led and agency-led social protection initiatives were examined.
+In analysing the effects, the changes individual respondents assign to their involvement in communityled, state-led and agency-led social protection initiatives were examined.
 The analysis of the effects was done along two dimensions; material and relational outcomes.
 The material outcome explored changes caused by social protection interventions concerning investment (own farm or enterprise), income generating capabilities, reduce vulnerability and ownership of assets.
 In this study, relational effect focused on changes in decision-making within households, relief from worry and stress, feeling of respect, self-confidence, humiliation, stigma, shame, and attitude of community members to participants of the community-led, state-led and agency-led social protection initiatives.
-The information discussed in this section was drawn from participants and non-participants of group savings (Village Savings and Loan Associations), community-managed funeral insurance fund, Livelihood Empowerment Against Poverty (LEAP), Labour-Intensive Public Works Programme (LIPW) and Greater Rural Opportunities for Women (GROW) project.
+The information discussed in this section was drawn from participants and nonparticipants of group savings (Village Savings and Loan Associations), community-managed funeral insurance fund, Livelihood Empowerment Against Poverty (LEAP), Labour-Intensive Public Works Programme (LIPW) and Greater Rural Opportunities for Women (GROW) project.
 Longwe's Women Empowerment Framework outlined in the conceptual framework of the study guides the analysis of the overall gendered effect of the existing social protection interventions.

-Participation Outcomes from VSLAs and Community-Managed Funeral Insurance Fund about the material and social changes in the lives of participants in terms of ownership of asset and expenditure capacities, and relational outcomes.
+Participation Outcomes from VSLAs and Community-Managed Funeral Insurance Fund

+In exploring the effects of the VSLAs (Sontaa Nontaa, Tiesinye) and community-managed funeral insurance fund (Nouriyeni), the study asked about the material and social changes in the lives of participants in terms of ownership of asset and expenditure capacities, and relational outcomes.
 In the examination of the material effects, participants highlighted the benefits such as quick and easy access to loans in times of emergency.
 One of the female participants of the FGD voiced out a widely shared view among participants;